How Much Does Equity Release Cost In 2026

 How much does it cost to release equity in your home?

-If you’re nearing retirement or already retired and own your home, equity release could be used to release money tied up in your home.
-This money can be used for your retirement years or to support your family financially by tapping into inheritance money early.
+If you’re nearing retirement or already retired and own your home, equity release could help unlock the money tied up in it.
+This money can be used for your retirement or to support your family financially by tapping into your inheritance early.

 As with any financial decision, you will have questions, and usually, the first one is how much does it cost to have a Santander equity release arranged?